Scenius vs Genius

-For those with an interest in creativity and creative thinking, there is a wealth of misinformation and misunderstanding to contend with.
-Some of these can be found in in the three most influential myths regarding creativity; the art myth, the eureka myth, and the genius myth.
+When it comes to creativity and creative thinking, there is a wealth of misinformation and misunderstanding to contend with.
+Much of the confusion can be found in the three most influential myths regarding creativity; the art myth, the eureka myth, and the genius myth.
 This article looks at the genius myth and how researchers have come to understand the phenomena of genius from a much more engaged and systems-based approach.

-The genius myth maintains that true creativity is a mysterious, and unknowable, power, available only to the select few.
+The genius myth maintains that true creativity is a mysterious, and unknowable power, available only to the select few.
 Such people are seen as standing apart from the rest of us, and like Prometheus, 'steal fire from the gods' for the benefit of mankind.
-Popular culture is replete with stories about such individuals, often presented in the Romantic model of the irascible, eccentric, and misunderstood outsider with a special, visionary talent or gift.
+Popular culture is replete with stories about such individuals, often presented in the Romantic guise of the irascible, eccentric, and misunderstood outsider - one with a special, visionary talent or gift.